Treatment Options for Alcohol Addiction

 The choice between a nearby treatment center and a more distant one really depends on the patient’s needs and preference.
 Some people prefer the change of pace and scenery that a remote inpatient alcohol rehab center can provide.
 Other patients who would like to get frequent support from their loved ones during treatment, however, choose to recover in facilities that are closer to their hometown.

 Rehab doesn’t end when you leave the treatment facility.
-Staying clean and sober requires that you put to use those techniques you learned during rehab in your everyday life.
+Sobriety requires that you put to use those techniques you learned during rehab in your everyday life.
 These techniques include alternate ways to cope with stress, ways to avoid triggers, and methods to make healthy lifestyle changes.
 Aftercare programs and family support are also important parts of staying sober after you leave the treatment center.

 More About the Alcohol Treatment Process